DevDarGriff/COMP-412-honeypot/honeypot_project/README.md

 ## Overview

-This project implements a **low-interaction honeypot** in Python designed to simulate a corporate internal web portal and capture suspicious activity such as:
+This project implements a **low-interaction honeypot** in Python designed to simulate a corporate internal web portal and SSH & telnet authentication to capture suspicious activity such as:

 * reconnaissance probing (e.g., `/admin`, `/phpmyadmin`)
 * automated scanner traffic (e.g., `sqlmap`, `nikto`)
-* credential guessing attempts
+* brute force attempts against credentials across multiple protocols
 * repeated access patterns from a single source

 ---